 The Department is governed by the Regional Building Commission.
 The Commission is composed of a three member governing body consisting of one County Commissioner designated by the El Paso County Board of County Commissioners, one council member designated by the City Council of Colorado Springs and one elected official, chosen by the other member jurisdictions served by the PPRBD.

 The Department is designed to be self-supporting and nonprofit making.
 Annually an independent auditor conducts a cost analysis which helps us determine our operating expenses and set fees.
-We are proud to say that our permit fees have not been increased in 11 years and we have some of the lowest fee structures in the State of Colorado.
+We are proud to say that our permit fees have not been increased in more than a decade and we have some of the lowest fee structures in the State of Colorado.

 It takes everyone in the community to keep our homes, schools, offices, stores and other buildings safe for public use.
 Safe construction practices help protect us, our families, friends and our investments.